lucasjeongsikpark/CSCI544_AppliedNLP_GroupProject/Debatable-Intelligence/README.md

    pip install -r requirements.txt
    ```

+### Use local models with Ollama

+If you prefer to run everything locally without cloud APIs, you can use [Ollama](https://ollama.com/):

+1. Install and start the Ollama server:
+  - Linux/macOS: install from the Ollama website, then run `ollama serve` in a terminal.
+  - Pull a model, e.g., `ollama pull llama3.1` (or any chat/instruct model you like).
+2. In the config files under `src/` (e.g., `config_openqa.json`, `config_math.json`, `config_med.json`):
+  - Set `"participating_models": ["ollama"]`.
+  - Under `"models"`, add an `"ollama"` array with your model(s), e.g. `"llama3.1:8b-instruct"`.
+  - Optionally tweak `"ollama_base_url"` if your server isn't on the default `http://localhost:11434`.

+No API key is required for Ollama.
+The code will call the local server via its HTTP API.

 ### Setting up API keys

 Some of the code requires access to external APIs.
 You will need to set an OpenAI API key, an Anthropic key and a